Ashland Snowmobile Club, Inc

 Wisconsin's snowmobile trail system is made possible by the volunteer efforts of AWSC snowmobile clubs and members.
 Each year, the AWSC solicits nominations for their "Of The Year Winners" to recognize those club membes who go above and beyond.

 We are proud to announce that our very own Don Santama has been named Wisconsin's 2015 Groomer of the year!
 Thank you Don for all your years of hard work and dedication!
-If you would like to congratulate/thank Don feel free to send us an email and we will make sure he receives it! |

 Scott Walker on the new trail pass